TruebitProtocol/truebit-eth/README.md

 ## Docker incantations

 Building the image above will take some minutes, but thereafter running the container will give an instant prompt.
-While you are waiting for the image download to complete, familiarize yourself with the following two command classes with which you will access the Truebit network.
+While you are waiting for the image download to complete, familiarize yourself with the following three command classes with which you will access the Truebit network.

 ### "Start container"